kavya1526/Facial-App-Recognition-on-AWS/README.md

 calling AWS, and means the behaviour is visible in the repository rather than buried in a service parameter.

+The frontend draws the threshold as a notch on the similarity meter, so a 91% pass and a 99% pass do not look like the same result.
+That number reaches the browser through `REACT_APP_SIMILARITY_THRESHOLD` rather than from the API, because the API deliberately answers "yes or no, and a score" rather than publishing its own configuration.
+The cost of that choice is a value stored in two places: deploying the stack with a different `SimilarityThreshold` and not updating the env var leaves the marker drawn in the wrong place.
+The verdict itself is unaffected — the accept/reject decision is made server-side either way, and only the drawn marker would be wrong.

 ### Idempotency

 S3 event notifications are at-least-once, so the same object can be delivered